Jacob Meyers Player Props: Astros vs. Rangers

 Jacob Meyers At The Plate

-- Meyers has 12 doubles, a triple, seven home runs and 23 walks while hitting .225.
+- Meyers is hitting .222 with 12 doubles, a triple, seven home runs and 23 walks.

-- Meyers has driven home a run in 15 games this season (21.4%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on two occasions..
+- Meyers has an RBI in 15 of 71 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.